LadyZeefa/Above-the-Clouds/README.md

 ##  Using Wabbajack

 Login to _Nexus_ with the _Wabbajack_ app.
 This login can be found by clicking the **GEAR** icon in the top right.
 It will toggle over to "logged in" when successful.
-Select install from disk from the wabbajack main menu and select the Above the Clouds.wabbajack file to install.
+Navigate to the Browse modlist section and select install from disk at the top right of the app screen.
+Once the menua open you will need to select the Above the Clouds.wabbajack file to install.

 ##  Problems with Wabbajack